morph3us1984/rustdeskinstall-without-webserver/Readme.md

 ./install.sh
 ```

-# How to Install the server
+# Some stuff

+- You need to install sudo
 - RustDesk is installed to /opt/rustdesk
 - Logs are here /var/log/rustdesk/
 - You can control it with systemctl XXX rustdesksignal.service + rustdeskrelay.service